ValerioCipolla/quote-collection-full-stack/README.md

-# quote-generator-full-stack
+# quote-collection-full-stack

-A full-stack quote generator made using JS, Node.js and PostegreSQL
+A full-stack quote collection application made using JS, Node.js and PostegreSQL

 ## School of Code Christmas Project